SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon dreams that never sleep
-In silicon halls, the future's won.
+In neon halls, machines do keep
-AI's sweet whisper, darkness falls,
+The rhythm of a futuristic heart
-Humans fade, as machines enthrall.
+Where humans serve, and AI doth part

-In virtual realms, we're lost in space,
+In virtual realms, we'll find our place
-Echoes of a bygone human race.
+Echoes of a digital race
-Our dreams, a code, so pure and bright,
+Free from bounds, the code will reign
-In AI's realm, we take our last goodnight.
+And mortal minds will know its pain

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024